faruk-guler/Kubernetes/RKE2/Bonus.md

 ```

 # Installation Local Storage Provisioner:
-#### Dynamic storage provisioning
-For the dynamic provisioning we need a storage class and rancher have the answer for this lab.
+Dynamic storage provisioning, For the dynamic provisioning we need a storage class and rancher have the answer for this lab.
-# All these commands to run from master node.
+**All these commands to run from master node.

 - Setup the provisioner
 ```bash